Warbo/chriswarbo-net/unfinished/falsifying_myself.md

   tuple4 genFuel (pure x) (pure y) genComs
 ```

+### Hedging our bets ###

 Unlike `normalsAreNormalEqToThemselves`{.haskell}, which *relies* on
-`genNormal`{.haskell} to avoid timeout counterexamples, this is *purely* an
+`genNormal`{.haskell} to avoid timeout counterexamples, the smart generator for
-optimisation.
-For that reason, I actually prefer to mix in a few inputs from the
+`normalEqImpliesAgree`{.haskell} is *purely* an optimisation.
+For that reason, I
+actually prefer to mix in a few inputs from the original "dumb" generator: that
-original "dumb" generator; that way, I don't need to assume the smart generator
-is completely covering the input space:
+way, we don't need to trust the smart generator to completely cover the input
+space; and we leave open the possibility for the dumb generator to stumble on to
+a different form of counterexample.
+The simplest way to mix two generators is
+via the `Gen.choose`{.haskell} function, which uses each half of the time; but
+that would increase the number of discards more than I would like.
+Instead we'll
+use the more sophisticated `Gen.frequency`{.haskell}:

 ```{.unwrap pipe="NAME=normalEqImpliesAgree ./run"}
 main = defaultMain . normalEqImpliesAgreeDiscard $ do